ministryofjustice/moj-frontend/docs/components/button-menu.md

 eleventyNavigation:
   key: Button menu
   parent: Components
-  excerpt: "Use this component when users need to add similar information a couple of times, such as several names for a single application."
+  excerpt: "The button menu is a versatile component that allows users to view tasks as buttons in a collapsible menu."
 ---

 <span class="govuk-caption-xl">The button menu is a versatile component that allows users to view tasks as buttons in a collapsible menu.</span>